pearsonca/scala-commsim/index.md

 A network, however, is a *very* simple model of a group, and simple models (of all but the most trivial phenomena) are only obtained by making strong assumptions.
-Such assumptions can be reasonable, and when they are, a very small general description can usefully cover a broad array of phenomena.
+Such assumptions can be reasonable, and when they are, a very compact general description can usefully cover a broad array of phenomena.
 This is the case for traditional problems in the physical sciences, loosely speaking.

-These assumptions seem less tenable in the natural sciences, and suspicious in the social sciences.
-Our focus is how this applies to the network measures, but it also seems pertinent to the microsimulation we are advocating people adopt.
+These assumptions seem less tenable in the natural sciences, and bordering on suspicious in the social sciences.
+Our focus is how that skepticism might be formally applied to the network measures on representations of covert groups embedded in a population.
+Throughout this chapter, we will refer to dataset and its interpretations to illustrate that skepticism, using shorthand like *the Montreal data* or *the Montreal network*.
+The work that introduces the data focuses on a theoretical epidemiological question - whether or not a unique network structure could explain a specific kind of epidemic dynamic.
+The relationship between the data and that network model, however, is ideal for exploring many of the issues present in attempting to represent covert social groups with so-called dark networks.
+We will refer back to this *Montreal Model* as a practical touchstone for issues we highlight with typical approaches.

->###The Montreal Municipal WiFi Service Data & Model
+>###The Montreal Municipal WiFi Service Data & A Basic Model
 >
 >In a [forthcoming publication][montreal], epidemiological modelers use data on access to the Montreal Municipal WiFi service to build a contact network and